Incense Making Workshop (evening class)

 Part 4: Hand Rolling Incense from scratch

-This is truly “making your own incense”…participants will form their blend into a burnable form by hand rolling cones or joss sticks.
-Each participant will finish the workshop with 12-20 pieces of incense.
+This is truly “making your own incense”…participants will form their blend into a burnable form by hand rolling cones or sticks.
+Each participant will finish the workshop with their own hand-made pieces of incense.
 Drying and storage of incense will be discussed.
 Since rolled incense takes up to 48 hours to dry completely, participants are encouraged to bring a small, airtight plastic container or tube to transport your finished incense.